2027 COLA Estimate for FERS & CSRS Retirees (Updated Monthly)

 What is the 2027 COLA estimate for federal retirees?

-As of January 2026 CPI-W data, the COLA count is 0.2%.
+As of March 2026 CPI-W data, the running count is approximately 2.0%.
+FedSmith projects the final 2027 COLA in the 2.8%-3.3% range after a March inflation spike.
 The Senior Citizens League predicts 2.8% and the CBO projects 3.1%.
 The final number will be announced in mid-October 2026, based on the average CPI-W for July through September 2026.

 How is the federal retiree COLA calculated?